-7.6.3 Conditions to use Compliance Marks
+7.6.4 Conditions to use Compliance Marks

 The CSP may only use the Compliance Marks with regards to the Cloud Services verified adherent to the Code.
 Regarding Cloud Services that are verified compliant the CSP shall integrate the Compliance Mark in its Customer facing communication, e.g. its communication related to compliance with international standards.
 The Compliance Marks shall only be used in combination with the unique Verification-ID assigned by the Monitoring Body.
 Where technically possible, the Compliance Mark shall link to the public register of the Code; otherwise the CSP shall provide at least a footnote explaining the safeguards entailed by the respective Compliance Mark and a reference to the public register.
-In consultation with the Steering Board the Monitoring Body shall provide further details and templates to prevent any confusion of the market.
+Where the Compliance Mark as such cannot be integrated, either due to technical circumstance or in accordance with the overall design of a CSP presentation, the CSP shall at least integrate a text-reference to its adherence to the Code, providing equally transparent information.
+In consultation with the Steering Board the Monitoring Body shall provide further details and templates to prevent any confusion of the market, both for the use of the Compliance Mark and potentially necessary text-alternatives.
 Misuse, as well as breach of the aforementioned conditions could amount into an infringement of the Code.